 Forget pies, y’all.
 Cobblers are where it’s at.
-This is probably one of the easiest, most satisfying desserts you can make.
-The bottom fruit layer only takes about a minute to mix together and the top layer, which is like a sweet biscuit, takes just a few minutes more.
-And the combination of sweet and tart flavors in this Lemon Berry Cobbler is the perfect end to any meal.
+This Lemon Berry Cobbler is probably one of the easiest, most satisfying desserts you can make.
+The bottom fruit layer only takes about a minute to mix together (thanks to frozen berries) and the top layer, which is like a sweet biscuit, takes just a few minutes more.
+The combination of sweet and tart flavors in this super fast and easy Lemon Berry Cobbler is the perfect end to any meal.
 (Or a wonderfully sinful breakfast, but I didn’t say that.)

 Lemon Berry Cobbler